sparkflows/sparkflows-docs/docs/user-guide/visualizations/working-with-dashboards.rst

   * Fire allows you to create Streaming Workflows.
   * Streaming workflows have a mini-batch duration - say 30 seconds.
-  * In this case, the output in the Dashboards get updated every 30 seconds as new data comes in.
+  * In this case, the output in the Dashboards get updated every 30 seconds as new data come in.